roshanis/10kings/chapter7_balban_revised.md

 "*Sultan*," he stammered, "I am not of noble birth.
 My father was a blacksmith."

 	"Your father's profession matters less than your own competence," Balban replied, glancing at me with something that might have been respect.
 "Rule justly, collect taxes honestly, and you will prosper.
 Steal from the peasants or betray my trust, and you will join Malik Fakhr's head on the city gate."

 Ahmad was mine, one of hundreds of ambitious men from humble backgrounds who owed their advancement to the networks I had built.
-They were loyal, I believed, to the principles we had established—merit rewarded over birth, competence valued over lineage.
+They were loyal, I believed, to the principles we had established: merit rewarded over birth, competence valued over lineage.

 	I did not understand then that they were loyal to power itself, not to the principles or men who wielded it.
 When Balban turned on me, not one of my carefully cultivated agents protested.
 They simply transferred their loyalty to whoever commanded the system next, as water flows to the lowest point without regard for the channel that once contained it.

+	The clearest proof came years later, when Balban raised Ahmad to a position even higher than I had advised and began confiding in him directly.
+For a brief moment I believed the clerk might become the one man who could temper the system with mercy after we were gone.
+Then a single anonymous report accused him of delaying the arrest of a minor tax defaulter, and Balban had him strangled before dawn.
+The body was buried without marker.
+The files recorded only that his office had been "reassigned for efficiency."

 The administrative procedures we standardized operated according to written protocols rather than personal relationships.
 An official could die or be dismissed, but his replacement could continue seamlessly by following the documented procedures.
 I drafted these manuals myself, working late into the night by oil lamp, creating instructions for every governmental function.
 Each manual was copied and distributed throughout the sultanate, creating standardized practices that made the entire government function as one coordinated instrument.